FENECON Industrial XL Operating Instructions

 Any other use is not in accordance with the intended use.

-Designed for use within Europe.
+The product is designed for use within Europe.
 For use outside Europe, please contact the FENECON Service.

 2.3.
 Qualification of staff